jnthk01/Book_Progress_Tracker/README.md

 ### Frontend (React)

--   **React:** JavaScript library for building user interfaces.
+-   **React:** JavaScript library for building the user interface.
 -   **React Router DOM:** For navigation and routing.
 -   **Axios:** Promise-based HTTP client for API requests.
 -   **React Toastify:** For displaying notifications.
--   **CSS Modules & Inline Styles:** For component-scoped and dynamic styling.
+-   **Custom CSS/Inline Styles:** For styling and responsive design, contributing to a modern UI/UX.

 ## Setup and Installation